 Certain portions of this report, and particularly the Management's Discussion and Analysis of Financial Condition and Results of Operations, contain forward-looking statements within the meaning of Sections 27A of the Securities Act of 1933, as amended, and Sections 21E of the Securities Exchange Act of 1934, as amended, which represent the Company's expectations or beliefs concerning future events.
-The Company cautions that these statements are further qualified by important factors that could cause actual results to differ materially from those in the forward-looking statements, including, without limitation, the following: the ability of the Company to generate adequate amounts of cash; the collectability of the excess of straight-line over contractual rents when due over the terms of the long-term leases; tenant default under one or more of the leases; the commencement of additional long-term land leases; changes in economic conditions that may affect either the current or future development on the Company's parcels; the impact of the COVID-19 pandemic on the economy, parking operations, and the Company's financial performance; and exposure to remediation costs associated with its former operation of the petroleum storage facility.
+The Company cautions that these statements are further qualified by important factors that could cause actual results to differ materially from those in the forward-looking statements, including, without limitation, the following: the ability of the Company to generate adequate amounts of cash; the collectability of the excess of straight-line over contractual rents when due over the terms of the long-term leases; tenant default under one or more of the leases; the commencement of additional long-term land leases; changes in economic conditions that may affect either the current or future development on the Company's parcels; the impact of the COVID-19 pandemic on the economy, parking operations, and the Company's financial performance; exposure to remediation costs associated with its former operation of the petroleum storage facility and resolution of the Sprague action against the Company in connection with the construction of the breasting dolphin at the Terminal's Pier.
 The Company does not undertake the obligation to update forward-looking statements in response to new information, future events or otherwise.